 Travel Lake Shore Drive to experience all the best Chicago has to offer.
 Drive south to north on the 15-mile urban parkway to see Navy Pier, Millennium Park, the Windy City’s famed skyline, and more on one side and stunning Lake Michigan on the other.

 As you cruise along Mobile Bay on Alabama’s Coastal Connection, you’ll enjoy a taste of the deep south and laid back island lifestyle with its beautiful beaches, animal sanctuaries, and charming towns.
 Any time of the year is a great time to visit this 130-mile scenic drive, just check the forecast around hurricane season.
 Taking a road trip this summer?
 You’ll want our road trip survival guide.

 Alaska’s Route 4

 Richardson Highway, also known as Alaska’s Route 4, is the 368-mile route that connects Valdez to Fairbanks.
-The scenic route offers breathtaking views of the Chugach Mountains, Alaska Range, and several glaciers.
+This scenic drive offers breathtaking views of the Chugach Mountains, Alaska Range, and several glaciers.
 Just before you hit Fairbanks, stop at Alaska’s North Pole, “where the spirit of Christmas lives year round!”
 If you’re not a good driver, you should avoid the roads in these countries.

 Historic Route 66

-The Lonesome Highway in Texas lives up to its name as you probably won’t share the road with many cars if any.
+The Lonesome Highway isn’t just one of the best Texas road trips.
+It also lives up to its name as you probably won’t share the road with many cars if any.
 You may come across an abandoned gas station or two, which is perfect for photos.
 Head west on Highway 285 to Highway 180 as you get closer to the beautiful Guadalupe Mountain National Park to learn more about the history of the area.
 Saddle up and check out the nearby towns including El Paso and Pine Springs.